C-3-F/CS324/11b-hw-iomultiplex/README.md

 line is a workaround.

  1. Show the output from the `ps` command.

+USER         PID    PPID NLWP     LWP S CMD cf436     872089  836780    1  872089 S echoservere

  2. From the `ps` output, how many (unique) processes are running and why?
     Use the PID and LWP to identify different threads or processes.

+1. There is simply one server

  3. From the `ps` output, how many (unique) threads are running with each process and why?
 Use the PID and LWP to identify different threads or processes.

+    also 1.
+The server is the only thread.

 Stop each of the clients and then the server by using `ctrl`+`c` in each of the panes.